tenstorrent/tt-metal/README.md

 use WekaFS, you will require at least 2 more additional reboots.
 Because of the indeterminate nature of WekaFS, you may require more.

-### Installing system-level dependencies
+### Installing system-level dependencies (before accelerator-level dependencies)

 System-level dependencies include the third-party libraries, hugepages settings, and Weka mount needed for this project.
+We have split this section into two parts.
+This is because you will require some of the accelerator-level dependencies to continue installing the system-level dependencies after the initial set.

-#### Installing dependencies on Ubuntu
+#### Installing dependencies on Ubuntu (before accelerator-level)

-1. Install the host system-level dependencies through `apt`.
+1. Install some system-level dependencies through `apt`.

 First, perform an update and install the dependencies: